Legal services in the…

 Firms have nine months from the end of the transitional period to register in the UK any trade mark applications that are pending before the EU IPO if they wish to ensure that the original EU filing date is recognised in the UK.

-With IP rights due to be created after the end of the transitional period, you'll need to review how to ensure protection across the EU, subject to the ongoing UK-EU negotiations.
+With IP rights created after the end of the transitional period, you'll need to review how to ensure protection across the EU, subject to the ongoing UK-EU negotiations.

 Firms will have to make sure that solicitors or support staff travelling to work in EU member states have the correct visas.